Tarmslitaren/FrosthavenAssistant/README.md

   - Trails of Ashes campaign
   - Something else.

+## Developer Notes

+#Calculations:
+health and attack may be using a string formula instead of integer.
+Calculations handle division (integer only) '/' rounds up, 'd' rounds down multiplications (* or x means same thing) addition (- or +) and parenthesis.
+variables: C (nr of characters), L (scenario level)

+#Special Rules:
+Allies:
+ - need a "list" of strings of monsters
+Timer:
+ - "startOfRound": optional boolean,
+ - "list": integers of the rounds in which to display note. -1 means all rounds
+ - "note" - test to display
+Objective/Escort:
+ - "name" - name of character
+ - "health": - string with the calculation for health with C,L etc.
+ - "init": - preset initiative
+LevelAdjust:,
+ - "name" - string, the monster id
+ - "level" - integer, the disparity from regular level (i.e. -1 means one level lower) Named or otherwise special enemies are not added as special rules, but as their own monster type Since named monsters are like bosses, they should be added as if they were a boss (i.e only one type instead of normal+elite types)

+#special signs for text layout:
+ - *small style - only used for longer texts usually.
+ - ^mid style - also denotes subline in case last line was main line sized. if you want a line to be a subline you NEED to use this or ^^.
+ - ^^mid style squished. makes the line height smaller. can cause alignment issues if text contains icons. best to use this from the second row onwards in a text block.
+ - ! to the right of (don't use this. is being used internally. prefer the "[r]"+"[/r]" way.)
+ - £ yellow
+ - | draw only condition, not the text (for FH style, ignore this. the text is removed automatically)
+ - Å invisible text - used for force aligning text, since whitespace by itself gets disregarded. also empty lines, since height of empty string is variable :(
+ - '>' disables stat calculation (useful for grant abilities)
+ - "[r]"+"[/r]" row "[c]"+"[/c]" column - put items between in row or column.
+ - "[s]"+"[/s]" for row in column in row. only used for element use case.
+ - ¤ treat as image instead of WidgetSpan - using actual image size (use this for aoe graphics)
+ - *......... create divider
+ - **......... crete divider with smaller height.
+ - [newLine] used to force break line for the sublines (gray boxes: it is ont correct style, but necessary to fit calculated values in some cases. graphics can be placed at exact position like this:
+[{
+"gfx": "aoe-line-4-with-black",
+"x": 0.73,
+"y": 0.36,
+"angle": -30.0 //don't use angle unless you have to since the pivot point is not in center.
+}]
+added before the lines.
+FH special considerations:
+ - write as if gloomhaven style, the algorithm will move the sublines up when applicable.
+ - algorithm will find if is subline by looking for ^ after a mainline.
+ - algorithm will find conditional block (dotted edge) by looking for keyword: '%use%'
+ - algorithm will make first ^ line after a use-element to be main line when reasonable (e.g. conditions, and added attacks)
+ - if you need a subline to be in 2 parts, one to the right and one below, add empty row like this to separate: "[r]","[/r]",
+ - don't use ^^ on first line of subline of conditional block as the gray background will be squished as well and look bad.
+ - subline text is somewhat larger than the physical counterpart due to the fact it was just too small to see easily on smaller screens.

 ## Copyright / License

 Gloomhaven and all related properties, images and text are owned by [Cephalofair Games](https://cephalofair.com).